WYOT: The Coyote

 102.3 The Coyote also is a reporter for Mediabase, Music Row Country Breakout™ Chart & CDX TRACtion Weekly Chart.
 You can also listen to 102.3 The Coyote on iHeart Radio and the iHeart Radio App.
 102.3 The Coyote (WYOT-FM) was named 2022 Station of the Year for Small Market in the State of Illinois by the Illinois Broadcasters Association.
 102.3 The Coyote (WYOT-FM) is the Nielsen Rated Number 1 Radio Station in DeKalb & Ogle Counties IL.

+Spring of 2026 102.3 The Coyote (WYOT-FM) was nominated by The Academy of Country Music (ACM) for Small Market Radio Station of The Year.